allenchng/InsightWriting/ThinkingLikeADS.md

 Once you have a problem defined, it's important to consider what data you need.
 These days, companies have almost *too much* data, forcing data scientists to consider which sources of data are most relevant for their problem.
 One way to do this is to continue to refer back to how your user, company, or community of users interact with the product or business.
 How is that data captured?
 How much of that data is available and what can you do with it?

 Sometimes the data you need doesn't exist.
 In cases like this, you may have to get creative to find a solution.
-You might have to combine differentdatasets to serve as a proxy for what you want to measure?
+You might have to combine different datasets to serve as a proxy for what you want to measure.

 - **Example**: "NYC Parks is tasked with managing over 600,000 street trees, but has the resources to inspect and maintain less than 50,000 trees per year.
 Currently, NYC relies on highly-biased citizen-submitted tree service requests to prioritize trees for maintenance, which results in over 10,000 tree branch falls per year and substantial cost to the City.
 Resources could be more efficiently allocated if there was a way to prioritize which trees were highest priority for maintenance."